 The information comprises pairs of private and public keys.
 Based on these keys, an alphanumeric identifier called address is generated.
-In essence, this address specifies the location to which coins can be sent to the blockchain.
+In essence, this address specifies the location to which coins can be sent to the Blockchain.
 The address can be shared to receive funds, but private keys are to be never disclosed.
 The private key can be used on any wallet for accessing the cryptocurrency.
 As long as the private key is known, funds are accessible on any device.
-Also, coins are just transferred from one address to another, never leaving the blockchain.
+Also, coins are just transferred from one address to another, never leaving the Blockchain.

-Categories of wallets
+Types of wallets

 Hot and Cold Wallets

 Hardware wallets are hardware devices that individually handle public addresses and keys.
-It looks like a USB with OLED screen and side buttons.
-It is a battery-less device and can be connected to PC and accessed by native desktop apps.
-It cost up to 70-150 dollars, but it is worth it.
+It looks like a USB with an OLED screen and side buttons.
+It is a battery-less device and can be connected to a PC and accessed by native desktop apps.
+It costs up to 70-150 dollars, but it is worth it.
 They have received a mixed response.
 They are more secure than hot wallets and user-friendlier than paper wallets but less than web and desktop wallets.
 They are available in different forms and offer reasonable amounts of control.
 They are difficult for beginners to use when the investment is significant.
-Most popular hardware wallets are Ledger Nano S and Trezor.
+The Most popular hardware wallets are Ledger Nano S and Trezor.

 It is a physically printed QR coded form wallet.
 Some wallets allow downloading the code to generate new addresses offline.
 They are not prone to hacks, but the number of flaws has made them dangerous.
 A major flaw is not being able to send partial funds.
 Thus, it can’t be reused.
-They were used to be very popular for cold storage, but not after hardware wallets came onto the scene.
+They used to be very popular for cold storage, but not after hardware wallets came onto the scene.
 All in all, if stringent security precautions are taken, then paper wallets can be set up.

 These are installable software packs available for operating systems and are becoming serious with time.
 Anti-virus is required because a system connected to the Internet poses fundamental security issues.
 Instead of keeping cryptos on an exchange, desktop wallets for bitcoins should be used.
 They are the third most secure way to store cryptocurrencies and the best method for cold storage in a completely clean system.
-They are easy to use, give privacy, anonymity, and involve no third party.
+They are easy to use, give privacy and anonymity, and involve no third party.
 Regular backing up of the computer is needed.
 Popular desktop wallets are Exodus, Bitcoin core, Electrum, etc.

 Mobile wallets are just like desktop wallets made for smartphones.
 They are quite convenient as it uses QR codes for transactions.
 They are suitable for daily operations but are vulnerable to malware infection.
 Encryption of mobile wallets is necessary.
 They are practical and can be used on the go but open to viruses.
 Some mobile wallets are Coinomi and Mycelium.